Last Updated on

 How to Create an Amazon Sponsored Products Campaign

 Before we get started on how to actually build an Amazon-sponsored products campaign, we wanted to take care of some FAQs that get asked by clients.
-Generally speaking, Amazon PPC is an incredibly effective way to generate sales at a very low ACoS.
+Generally speaking, Amazon PPC optimisation is an incredibly effective way to generate sales at a very low ACoS.
 As a result, we recommend all Amazon sellers build a campaign.

 For example, if we have a product that costs $100 and we pay $10 in advertising to make one sale, then our ACOS is 10%.
 This is on top of other Amazon fees do not forget.
 So if we have a net profit margin on these products of $50, after Amazon seller fees and manufacturing fees, then we roughly have a 50% ACoS to generate sales.
 Anything over 50% would mean we are losing money on this keyword/product.

 Should I use Amazon Sponsored Products?

 Amazon’s SP campaigns are very easy to set-up if you have experience with keyword research, or have used a similar advertising platform, such as Adwords or FB advertising in the past.
 Amazon’s campaign manager is actually a lot easier to use too.
 As you do not have to create any specific ads, all that changes is the product listing is shown with the only difference being a “sponsored” tagline above the product.
 See the screenshot below.

 The majority of products on top of competitive search terms have sponsored products on top.
 These companies pay a fee per click through to their products and a certain percentage convert into customers.

-Now that we have the “what” out of the way, we can look into the actual steps we take in the building of a successful sponsored products campaign.
+Now that we have the “what” out of the way, we can look into the actual Amazon PPC tips we use ourselves in the building of a successful sponsored products campaign.
 These are the 5 steps we use for personal and client businesses, and the ones that have achieved incredible results time upon time, such as the campaign screenshots below.

 Stage 1 – Keyword Research